Sicherheit: Zwei Probleme in QEMU - Pro-Linux

 1. Summary:

-An update for qemu-kvm is now available for Red Hat Enterprise Linux 7.
+An update for qemu-kvm-rhev is now available for Red Hat OpenStack Platform

 Red Hat Product Security has rated this update as having a security impact